ksahlin/ultra/README.md

                /your/full/path/to/test/SIRV_genes_C_170612a.gtf  \
                [/your/full/path/to/test]/reads.fa outfolder/  [optional parameters]
 ```
-Specify the **absolute path** to the GTF-file on your system, if an otherwise `gffutils` will complain and giva a cryptic `ValueError: unknown url type:` error message.
+Specify the **absolute path** to the GTF-file on your system, otherwise `gffutils` will complain and giva a cryptic `ValueError: unknown url type:` error message.
 Outfile will be `outfolder/reads.sam`, unless you specify your custom prefix filename with `--prefix`.

 #### 6. (Optional) Install of MUMmer